arifng/simple-banking/README.md

 ## Build Project
 `./gradlew bootJar`

-It will create war file under build/libs directory.
+It will create jar file under build/libs directory.

 ## Run project
 `docker compose up --build`

+Up all instances (db with structure, app, rabbit)

+## Test coverage
+Class - 96%, Method - 76%, Line - 75%

 ## Important choices
-- In this project I focus on design rather implementing method more accurately.
+- In this project I focus more on design rather implementing method only.
 - I tried to touch every aspect of application (but still it's not cover most aspects that we face in production)
 - With docker, it is just two command - one for build & another for run, it will run same environment as in production
 - To write query and generate result map, I have used xml based mapping.